ds5678/InfinityFires/README.md

 ﻿# InfinityFires

-A mod for *The Long Dark* that lets the user right click on a fire to make it last forever.
+A mod for *The Long Dark* that lets the user right click on a fire to make it last forever, or middle click to add an hour.

 ## [Patreon](https://www.patreon.com/ds5678)